pvhuwung/AIRST-research-paper-summarization/README.md

 git clone https://github.com/pham0084/finalfantasyxv/
 pip install -r requirements.txt
 ```
-After succesfully install the required packages, use `streamlit run AIRST.py` then everything should be working just fine!
+After succesfully install the required packages, run `streamlit run AIRST.py` in your terminal then everything should be working just fine!

   We hope you have fun!
 </p>